 These spooky lanterns cost very little to make.
-Black-and-white drawings found on the internet were printed on vellum paper and inserted in secondhand 8 x 10 picture frames.
-The frames were then fastened together to make a square, and then a candle was placed inside.
+The black-and-white drawings were found online and printed on vellum paper then inserted in secondhand 8" x 10" picture frames.
+The frames were then fastened together to make a square, and then a votive candle was placed inside.

 For each lantern, use four picture frames that are all the same size.
 We were lucky to find a bunch of standard-size frames at a resale shop.
 Discount stores often carry basic frames that will cost just a dollar or two.